PRAISELab-PicusLab/CanAIBeADoctor/README.md

 We welcome contributions to improve our work!
 To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/PRAISELab-PicusLab/DART/issues).
 We look forward to your improvements!

-👨‍💻 This project was developed by Mariano Barone, Antonio Romano, Giuseppe Riccio, Marco Postiglione, and Vincenzo Moscato *University of Naples Federico II* – [PRAISE Lab - PICUS](https://github.com/PRAISELab-PicusLab/)
+👨‍💻 This project was developed by Mariano Barone, Antonio Romano, Giuseppe Riccio, Marco Postiglione, and Vincenzo Moscato at *University of Naples Federico II* – [PRAISE Lab - PICUS](https://github.com/PRAISELab-PicusLab/)

 ---